In people with dark elbows, the skin surrounding the elbow is darker than that on the rest of the arm.

 For example, if a condition such as psoriasis is causing dark elbows, treating the condition should reduce the symptoms.

-Some over-the-counter (OTC) creams and ointments that contain ingredients such as hydroquinone may be effective for some people.
+Some over-the-counter (OTC) creams and ointments may be effective for some people.
 However, it might take time for these to have an effect.

 Also, creams that lighten skin can sometimes cause skin irritation.
 If a rash, redness, or itchiness occurs, a person should discontinue the use of the product.